WDW Chronicles: Year One – Getting to Magic Kingdom

 When the Mark VI monorail trains were introduced in 1989 (and completely replaced the Mark IV trains by 1991), two of the old Mark IV were sold to Las Vegas to use temporarily until their system was fully built.
 Another Mark IV train was temporarily rescued for a Disneyana convention and special events.
 Most of the rest of that first fleet of WDW monorails, after stripped of much of their Disney distinctive material, were sold for scrap to a Tampa, Florida metal yard.

 ABOUT THE AUTHOR: Jim Korkis is an internationally respected Disney Historian who has written hundreds of articles about all things Disney for more than three decades.
 He is the author of the popular recently published book The Vault of Walt, which contains nearly 40 chapters of untold Disney stories.
-As a former Walt Disney World cast member, his skills and historical knowledge were utilized by Disney Entertainment, Imagineering, Disney Design Group, Yellow Shoes Marketing, Disney Cruise Line, Disney Feature Animation Florida, Disney Institute, WDW Travel Company, Disney Vacation Club and many
+As a former Walt Disney World cast member, his skills and historical knowledge were utilized by Disney Entertainment, Imagineering, Disney Design Group, Yellow Shoes Marketing, Disney Cruise Line, Disney Feature Animation Florida, Disney Institute, WDW Travel Company, Disney Vacation Club and many other departments.

 Read more about The Vault of Walt: http://astore.amazon.com/debsunoffiwaltdi/detail/0615402429